michaelosbornegit/blockchain-provenance/README.md

     truffle test

 and watch as the tests pass with flying colors.
 Then inspect the code in ./tests and ./contracts to see what you did.
 UI and actual functionality coming, but for now that's it.
+Testing New Key Setup